ayushgun/ox/README.md

-# Open Exchange
+# Open Exchange 🐂

-Open Exchange (ox) is a toy single-book financial exchange implementation in C++20 that supports limit orders and iceberg orders.
+Open Exchange (OX) is a toy single-book financial exchange implementation in C++20 that supports limit orders and iceberg orders.

 # Features